bareos/bareos/docs/manuals/source/Appendix/Howtos.rst

-| So if you perform your first full backup your are capable to perfom differntial and incremental backups.
+After your first full backup you will be able to also run differential and incremental backups.
-| Differntial FileSet example:
+Differntial FileSet example: